20+ Interesting Facts About Languages In Croatia

 What type of language is Croatian?

-Croatian is a Western South Slavic language.
-Croatian forms part of the pluricentric Serbo-Croatian language along with Serbian, Bosnian and Montenegrin.
+Croatian is a Western South Slavic language and part of the pluricentric Serbo-Croatian alongside Serbian, Bosnian, and Montenegrin.

 What writing system does Croatian use?